Follicular Thyroid Carcinoma

 Stage I follicular thyroid cancer

 Stage I follicular carcinoma is localized to the thyroid gland.
 Follicular thyroid carcinoma must be distinguished from follicular adenomas, which are characterized by their lack of invasion through the capsule into the surrounding thyroid tissue.
 While follicular cancer has a good prognosis, it is less favorable than that of papillary carcinoma.
-The 10-year survival is better for patients with follicular carcinoma without vascular invasion than it is for patients with vascular invasion.
+The 10-year survival is better for patients with follicular carcinoma without vascular invasion than for those with vascular invasion.

 Stage II follicular thyroid cancer

-Stage II follicular carcinoma is defined as either tumor that has spread distantly in patients younger than 45 years, or tumor that is larger than 2 cm but 4 cm or smaller and is limited to the thyroid gland in patients older than 45 years.
+Stage II follicular carcinoma is defined as either a tumor that has spread distantly in patients younger than 45 years, or a tumor that is larger than 2 cm but 4 cm or smaller and is limited to the thyroid gland in patients older than 45 years.
 The presence of lymph node metastases does not worsen the prognosis among patients younger than 45 years.
 Follicular thyroid carcinoma must be distinguished from follicular adenomas, which are characterized by their lack of invasion through the capsule into the surrounding thyroid tissue.
 While follicular cancer has a good prognosis, it is less favorable than that of papillary carcinoma; the 10-year survival is better for patients with follicular carcinoma without vascular invasion than for patients with vascular invasion.

 Stage III follicular thyroid cancer

-Stage III is follicular carcinoma in patients older than 45 years, larger than 4 cm and limited to the thyroid or with minimal extrathyroid extension, or positive lymph nodes limited to the pretracheal, paratracheal, or prelaryngeal/Delphian nodes.
+Stage III is follicular carcinoma in patients older than 45 years, larger than 4 cm, and limited to the thyroid or with minimal extrathyroid extension, or positive lymph nodes limited to the pretracheal, paratracheal, or prelaryngeal/Delphian nodes.
 Follicular carcinoma invading cervical tissue has a worse prognosis than tumors confined to the thyroid gland.
 The presence of vascular invasion is an additional poor prognostic factor.
 Metastases to lymph nodes do not worsen the prognosis in patients younger than 45 years.

 Stage IV follicular thyroid cancer